 \section{Conclusion}

-In this work, we propose a novel efficient SR Transformer (ESRT) for lightweight SISR.
-ESRT first utilizes a lightweight CNN backbone (LCB) to extract deep features and then uses a lightweight Transformer backbone (LTB) to model the long-term dependence between similar local regions in the image.
-In LCB, we propose a high preserving block (HPB) to reduce the computational cost by down-sampling and up-sampling the feature map progressively and retain the high-frequency information to the restored feature map with the help of the designed high-frequency filtering module.
-In LTB, an efficient Transformer is designed to enhance the feature representation ability at a low computational cost and GPU memory occupation with the help of proposed efficient multi-head attention (EMHA).
-Extensive benchmark and real-world datasets demonstrate that our ESRT achieves the best trade-off between model performance and computation cost.
+In this work, we proposed a novel Efficient Super-Resolution Transformer (ESRT) for SISR.
+ESRT first utilizes a Lightweight CNN Backbone (LCB) to extract deep features and then uses a Lightweight Transformer Backbone (LTB) to model the long-term dependence between similar local regions in an image.
+In LCB, we proposed a High Preserving Block (HPB) to reduce the computational cost and retain high-frequency information with the help of the specially designed High-frequency Filtering Module (HFM) and Adaptive Residual Feature Block (ARFB).
+In LTB, an Efficient Transformer (ET) is designed to enhance the feature representation ability with lower GPU memory occupation under the help of the proposed Efficient Multi-head Attention (EMHA).
+Extensive experiments demonstrate that ESRT achieves the best trade-off between model performance and computation cost.